I feel like the skinhead who went to see Cats because he’d heard that T. S. Eliot was a fascist.

 Irontown is devoted to increasing Lady Eboshi’s power through the conquest of nature and the creation of technology, including weapons.
 Irontown clear-cuts the forests, mines iron ore, and turns it into steel.
 Nature, however, strikes back.
 The great Forest Spirit sends wolves and wild boars to harry the woodcutters and miners.
 Irontown is also under attack by the samurai, who wish to plunder its wealth.
 To protect Irontown, Lady Eboshi needs to make her peasants, prostitutes, and lepers the equals of samurai, which she does by assiduously pursuing superior technology to quell man and beast alike.
 If anyone is a candidate for demon princess, it is Lady Eboshi.

 Lady Eboshi also seeks to literally decapitate nature’s resistance by killing the Forest Spirit.
 To do this, she allies with Jigo, an ugly, vulgar, ignoble, but cunning adventurer who seems to be a defrocked monk.
 Jigo is very much in the spirit of the wisecracking denizens of the lower orders that populate Japanese cinema and gave us R2-D2 and C-3PO.
 Jigo has assembled some mysterious mercenaries who seem unbound by any code of honor to help him kill the forest spirit, for whose head the Emperor has offered a large reward.
-(His motive for this is unclear.
-Perhaps he was a sportsman like Teddy Roosevelt, who just liked killing things and collecting stuffed heads.)
+(The Emperor has been told that the head can yield an elixir of immortality.
+Such Oriental superstitions are driving rare animals to extinction even today.)

 I won’t say anything about how the plot ultimately plays out, in case you still want to see the movie for yourself after I list its faults, which are significant.